BasilRiley/BasilRiley/README.md

 I'm Basil, an established Business Analyst and transformation specialist with a passion for data <br>
 - I adore making data accessible for non-technical business owners and leaders <br>
-- Loading, cleaning and transforming data with SQL and Power Query <br>
+- Loading, cleaning and transforming data with SQL, Pandas and Power Query <br>
 - Modelling and visualising with Power BI <br>
 - Capturing meaningful insights that validate ideas or reasons to stop and think <br>
 - Supporting fast-scaling startups collect and manage data <br>